jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

 pyenv virtualenv 3.6.9 darts-env
 ```

-Then, we can use ssh python interpreter and project synchronization to edit the code in the local code editor and run it on the server.
+#### 2.3.2 Pycharm Remote SSH Configuration

+To achieve the goal of editting the code locally while running it on the server, some steps should be taken to the Pycharm.

-Firstly, open the "Pycharm > References > Python Interpreter > Add Interpreter > On SSH".
+First of all, clicking following the order: the "Pycharm > References > Python Interpreter > Add Interpreter > On SSH".

 <center>
     <img src="ssh-interpreter1.png", width=80%>
 </center>

-Secondly, setting the SSH connection as Existing, and put Username@ServerAlias in the SSH Server.
+Setting the SSH connection as Existing, and put Username@ServerAlias in the SSH Server.
 <center>
     <img src="ssh-interpreter2.png", width=80%>
 </center>

 When "Introspection completed" appeared means the server is connected successfully.
-And then click next, we should set the Project directory and Python runtime configuration.
+And then click next, setting the Project directory and Python runtime configuration.
 <center>
     <img src="ssh-interpreter4.png", width=80%>
 </center>

-Now we finished the remote setting, the saved file will be upload to the server to keep the synchronization.
-To run the project on the server, we can open "Tools > Start SSH Session" to ssh to server and run the project code.
+Now remote setting is finished, and the saved file will be upload to the server to keep the synchronization.
+To run the project on the server, opening "Tools > Start SSH Session" to ssh to server and run the project code.

 ___

 ## 3. Result
-We can run some toy code on the server to check whether the gpu is accessible.
+Try some toy code on the server to check whether the gpu is accessible.

 ```python
 print("PyTorch version: ", torch.__version__)